top of page

 Early detection:

-• Individualized informed decision-making for prostate cancer screening (DRE and PSA)
+• Individualized informed decision-making for prostate cancer screening (PSA ± DRE)

 • Discuss risks and benefits:

-• Age 40–75 at high risk (Black/African American, family history, germline mutations)
+• Age 40–75 for high risk (African American, family history, high risk germline mutations)

 Definitive diagnosis: